-Portland And Vancouver Protests See Antifa Arrests
+Portland, Oregon, And Vancouver, Washington, Protests See Antifa Arrests

 “As you know in Vancouver, [police] don’t mess around.
 This is a way for us to continue to be peaceful,” Gibson informed followers in video published at Facebook.
 “If Antifa wants to come over, it’s going to be a problem for them.”

 Patriot Prayer has been defamed as a “White Supremacist” organization, but considering one of their most active members is a Samoan, that seems unlikely.
-Portland Mayor Ted Wheeler had the following to say of the event:
+Portland Mayor Ted Wheeler had the following to say of the event.

 “On Sunday, Portland will find itself – once again – in the middle of national events, as demonstrators and counter-demonstrators converge on our city.
 This is not the first set of demonstrations in Portland.
 This will not be the last.
 But how we conduct ourselves as a community will send a message about our city to the rest of the nation.